sumitausa/GildedRose/README.md

 1. Allow the gnome's schedule to be entered, viewed, edited, added

-2. Allow rooms to be viewed, entered, edited
+2. Allow rooms to be viewed, entered, edited.
+Provide the room cost for a booking.

 3. Clean the booking and the room occupied information that is in the database periodically, archive it by using a script every few days